 Stripe UK Tax Strategy

-Stripe is an Irish-American financial services and software as a service (SaaS) company dual-headquartered in South San Francisco, California and Dublin, Ireland.
-Stripe is a technology company that builds economic infrastructure for the internet.
-Businesses of every size, from new start-ups to public companies, use Stripe’s software to accept online payments, send payouts, manage their business online and run technically sophisticated financial operations.
+Stripe is an Irish-American financial services technology group that is dual-headquartered in South San Francisco, California and Dublin, Ireland.
+Stripe builds economic infrastructure for the internet and businesses of every size, from new start-ups to public companies, use Stripe’s technology to accept online payments, send payouts, manage their business online and run technically sophisticated financial operations.
 Stripe helps new companies get started and grow their revenues, and established businesses accelerate into new markets and launch new business models.
 Over the long term, Stripe aims to increase the GDP of the internet.

 The tax strategy below applies to Stripe’s UK group companies and affiliates.
 It has been published in accordance with paragraph 22(2) of Schedule 19 to the Finance Act 2016.
 The tax policy covers both direct and indirect taxes, including corporate tax, PAYE and VAT.